Keep your sink looking great

 The kitchen has slowly moved from a space reserved for simply cooking and preparing food, to becoming the entertainment hub of the home, and appliances used for cooking have now become a statement on their own.

 High-end appliances improve resale, allow for gourmet cooking and provide proper temperature controls, all while looking sleek and sustaining durability, efficiency and longevity.
-Ikon have multiple appliances that are ideal for connecting food culture with advanced technology.
+Ikon have multiple appliances that are ideal for connecting food culture with advanced technology

 Ceiling Rangehoods are a great option for cooking in combination with island bench units.
-Sleek and stylish the slimline design of these products means the homeowner can enjoy open plan living and socialise without a big bulky rangehood getting in the way.
+Sleek and stylish the slimline design of these products means the homeowner can enjoy open plan living and socialize without a big bulky rangehood getting in the way.
 They can inserted into the ceiling, hidden away or created as a feature and can be used up to 3 meters away from the cooking zone.
 They are frequently used overseas in cultures where island cooking is a priority, New Zealand is just starting to take on this trend.

 IK22, Sayer Industries